w3c/aria-practices/widget-states.md

 that checkbox can be in the `mixed` state if the group of checkboxes have some checked and some unchecked.

 See the [Checkbox](#checkbox) design pattern for examples.

-#### Checking options in listboxes and treeitems in trees

-The `option` role and the subclass `treeitem` role support `aria-checked`, but require the `aria-selected` state.

-See the previous section on `aria-selected` for examples of when it can be appropriate to use `aria-checked`.

 #### Checking radio buttons